code-blockr/wordle-wall/README.md

 ## Notes

 - No auth.
 It's an internal team thing, everyone knows who submitted what.
 If someone logs a 1 and they definitely got a 4, that's on them.
+Might put a simple password for all users using this if we want to restrict this.
 - Week boundaries are Mon–Fri.
 Weekends are for spending time with your family and training for the days ahead.
 - The `welcome.html` redirect logic runs on page load via `localStorage` — if your name's saved, you skip straight to the main view.

+---

+## #TODO